colinc86/wrappederror/README.md

 [![Go Tests](https://github.com/colinc86/wrappederror/actions/workflows/go-test.yml/badge.svg?branch=main)](https://github.com/colinc86/wrappederror/actions/workflows/go-test.yml) [![Go Reference](https://pkg.go.dev/badge/github.com/colinc86/wrappederror.svg)](https://pkg.go.dev/github.com/colinc86/wrappederror)

-Package wrappederror is an over-engineered `error` type for Go that utilizes the `error` interface's `Unwrap() error` method to chain as many errors together as you'd like.
+Package wrappederror is an `error` type for Go that utilizes the `errors` package's `Unwrap`, `Is` and `As` methods to chain as many errors together as you'd like.

+It contains handy methods to examine the error chain and plays nicely with other `error` types.

 ## Installing